Communication Disorders

 3 Credits (3)

 Normal communication development of neonates, infants, toddlers, and preschoolers; etiologies, and treatment of cognitive, linguistic and social elements of communication problems in family systems.
 Restricted to: C DS,C D majors.
-May be repeated up to 3 credits.
+By the time of graduation, all SPHS courses need to be passed with a B or better.
+May be repeated up to 6 credits.

 Learning Outcomes